2014 Arctic Winter Games

 The 2014 Arctic Winter Games, officially known with the slogan "Great Spirit - Northern Dreams", was a winter multi-sport event which took place in Fairbanks, Alaska, United States, between 15 and 22 March 2014.
 Some events took place in North Pole.

 The Arctic Winter Games is the world's largest multisport and cultural event for young people of the Arctic.
 The Games is an international biennial celebration of circumpolar sports and culture held for a week, each time with a different nation or region as the host.
 AWG celebrates sports, social interaction and culture.
 The Games contributes to creating an awareness on cultural diversity, and develops athletes to participate in the competitions with the focus on fair play.
 The Games binds the Arctic countries together and includes traditional games such as Arctic sports and Dené games.

 Around 1,400 athletes from nine teams participated in the games.

 Organization

+Flatbed truck with sleds and portable kennels for Team Nunavut, in Fairbanks, during the 2014 Arctic Winter Games.

 The 2014 Arctic Winter Games were set in Fairbanks, Alaska.
 Jeff Jacobson was the president of the host society and Perry Ahsogeak the vice president.
 Karen Lane was the general manager.